There are several types of Oregon eviction notices. They have the same basic components:

 If a landlord uses an illegal eviction method, they may be sued by the tenant for financial compensation.
 They may also be fined if they’ve violated state or federal law.

 Oregon tenants have rights even during the eviction process.
 It’s important for tenants to know and understand both their rights and their obligations.
 If you receive an eviction notice, read it carefully.
-You need to understand why the eviction notice was issued, what you need to do, and when you need to do it by.
+You need to understand why the eviction notice was issued, what you need to do, and when you need to have it done.
 If you receive the notice by first-class mail, you have an additional three days to comply with the notice.
 It’s common to have questions about the eviction notice.
 You can call your landlord or their agent to talk about the notice.
+Remember to remain calm.

 Not all evictions are legal.
 We discussed illegal evictions under Legal Considerations.
 Make sure that you read that section.
 An illegal eviction could mean that you have the option to sue the landlord for financial compensation.
 A landlord-tenant attorney can evaluate the facts surrounding your situation and determine whether you have a valid legal claim.
 They can also tell you your next steps and answer any questions you have about the eviction process in Oregon.